How To Save Up Money For A Car

 To determine your down payment amount, consider the type of car you want to purchase and the finance term.
 CU SoCal's loan calculator

 will help you identify other critical factors for your auto finances.

 As you learn how to budget for a car, you'll need to pay close attention to how much you can afford every month.
 This will be based on the cost of the car and the down payment, and a couple of other factors, like the length of the loan term and the interest rate.

-Calculating your monthly payment is easy with the UC SoCal Car Payment Loan Calculator
+Calculating your monthly payment is easy with the CU SoCal Car Payment Loan Calculator

 .
 Playing around with the numbers on the calculator will help you find an achievable goal, but be ready to rethink your ideal vehicle or timeline if needed.

 You've probably heard all your life that you should

 budget, but you don't know how

 to budget for a car.
 As with any big purchase, creating a realistic budget that you will stick to is crucial for saving for anything.
 Unless you have a new income source, you'll likely have to make cuts from other parts of your regular expenses.